baptisteArno/typebot.io/apps/docs/docs/embed/wordpress.md

 There is an a box where there is a list of URLs it localises, one of them was ‘https://cdn.jsdelivr.net’.
 This URL should be removed from it since it is used to import the embed library.

+## You have litespeed with cache enabled

+Make sure to insert `web.js` and `typebot` in the JS Excludes textbox and JS Deferred Excludes under Tuning Settings.

 ### You have a cache plugin

 Plugins like WP Rocket prevent Typebot to work.